opticsfoundry/OF_Sequencer_Zturn/README.md

 The main part of the code is contained in the file core.sv (under core_wrapper -> core_inst: core).
 It shouldn't be too difficult to understand the design by reading this file.
 It might be informative to read it to understand the sequences that OpticsFoundry_Control and OpticsFoundry_ControlLight send to the sequencer.
 (You can inspect an ASCII file dump of those sequences by enabling the "Debug FPGA buffer" option in the "System debug options" menu of OpticsFoundry_Control).

-The pinout to the MicroZed header is defined under "Constraints -> constr_1 -> MicroZed_constraints.xdc".
+The pinout to the Z-turn Board V2 header is defined under "Constraints -> constr_1 -> MicroZed_constraints.xdc".